Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 **Generate Bor keystore file**

 To generate a BOR keystore for your validator, you can run the following command.
-The private key required as the input is your Wallet's Private key.
+The private key required as the input is your Ethereum/Goerli's wallet Private key.
 This would be the same private key that yo used for generating your `validator-key`

 ```bash
 heimdallcli generate-keystore <Your Ethereum/>Goerli wallet private key>